-Assessment FOR Learning (informal assessment):
+Assessment FOR Learning (formative assessment):

 This is designed to enhance teaching and improve student learning.
 It gives students opportunities to improve and develop their knowledge, understanding and skills.
-Teachers assess student achievement informally as they complete their work using a whole range of strategies including self-assessment and peer-assessment.
+Teachers assess student achievement as they complete their work using a whole range of strategies including self assessment and peer assessment.

-Assessment OF Learning (formal assessment):
+Assessment OF Learning (summative assessment):